 Another great free place to visit in Georgia with kids is the Museum of Aviation in Warner Robins.
 Parking is free as well, and the museum is open from 9am to 5pm daily, except for major holidays.
 Located at 1942 Heritage Boulevard at Robins Air Force Base, you and your kids can take a self-guided tour for free or a guided tour for kids ages five and older that last about 1.5 hours and costs $3 per person.
 Either way, you can see various types of aircraft on display and honor veterans for their service in the Air Force.
 Make sure to check out the Georgia Aviation Hall of Fame in the museum’s Century of Flight Hangar.

 Georgia is a wonderful place to introduce your kids to different types of music and traditions.
 The Woodbine Opry has lots of live music performances, including bluegrass on Friday nights and old country on Saturday nights.
 The venue is located at the corner of Second Street and Camden Avenue in Woodbine, and performances start at 7pm.
 These are very low-key shows that are family-friendly and affordable.
-Ticket prices vary by show, but they are often cheaper when purchased in advance rather than at the door on the night of the show.

 The Beltline is one of the very best parts of Atlanta because it provides residents and visitors with a safe and scenic place to get active in the outdoors.
 It encompasses 22 miles of pedestrian-friendly rail transit and 33 miles of multi-use trails, also giving you and your kids access to over a thousand acres of parks.
 Take your pick of the Eastside Trail, Northside Trail, Southwest Connector Spur Trail, or the West End Trail depending on where you’re coming from and how much exercise your kids can handle.
 Whether you’re on foot, bikes, or even rollerblades, this is an ideal way to experience the outdoors in an urban environment…for free!